-FACULTY & STAFF: BCD employs approximately 244 full-time and part-time faculty members and 350 full-time and part-time staff.
+FACULTY & STAFF: TAMBCD employs approximately 254 full-time and part-time faculty members and 350 full-time and part-time staff.

-OUTREACH PATIENT CARE: Baylor College of Dentistry is the single largest provider of oral health care services in the Dallas/Fort Worth metroplex and receives more than 104,902 patient visits per year, and approximately 5,000 emergency patient visits annually, about 45 percent of which are by low-income patients.
+PATIENT CARE: Texas A&M Baylor College of Dentistry is the single largest provider of oral health care services in the Dallas/Fort Worth metroplex and received approximately 105,700 patient visits at onsite and offsite locations in 2011-2012.
+In FY12, there were 5,642 emergency patient visits, many of which were by low-income patients.

-COMMUNITY-BASED SERVICE: BCD served 295,385 people in the 2009-2010 academic year through health fairs, public school programs, Dallas children’s hospitals, community health clinics.
+COMMUNITY-BASED SERVICE: TAMBCD serves nearly 46,000 people each year through health fairs, public school programs, Dallas children’s hospitals and community health clinics.

-SEALANT INITIATIVE: A collaborative effort between Baylor College of Dentistry, the Dallas County Dental Society and Communities In Schools, the program provides dental sealants, screenings, referrals and oral health education to elementary school children in the Dallas Independent School District.
-In 2009-2010 academic year nearly 1,000 school children were served through this initiative.
+SEALANT INITIATIVE: A collaborative effort between Texas A&M Baylor College of Dentistry, the Dallas County Dental Society and Communities In Schools, the program provides dental sealants, screenings, referrals and oral health education to elementary school children in the Dallas Independent School District.
+In the FY12 academic year nearly 1,094 school children were served through this initiative.

-EDUCATIONAL PROGRAMS: BCD works to develop and sustain life long relationships with the community through programs that benefit children, predental students, alumni and other health professionals.
+EDUCATIONAL PROGRAMS: TAMBCD works to develop and sustain lifelong relationships with the community through programs that benefit children, predental students, alumni and other health professionals.